Tie-breaking in self interest cumulative subtraction games

-\begin{lemma}[Last Move and Sacrifice] If a player sacrifices playing in PSPE from a heap of size $h$, independently of tie-breaking rules, they know that one of the two scenarios apply: \begin{itemize} \item[(i)] they will be able to replace their last move $s_2$ in $H_1$ for $s_1$ in the $H_2$ branch. \item[(ii)] they will be able to play a last move on the $H_2$ branch that they would not have been able to play on the greedy branch $H_1$ (they get one additional move on the $H_2$ branch), and the regime is not strictly dominant; \end{itemize} \end{lemma} \begin{proof} Suppose that they sacrifice without either of the items being satisfied.
+\begin{lemma}[Last Move and Sacrifice] If a player sacrifices playing in PSPE from a heap of size $h$, independently of tie-breaking rules, they know that one of the two scenarios applies: \begin{itemize} \item[(i)] they will be able to replace their last move $s_2$ in $H_1$ for $s_1$ in the $H_2$ branch. \item[(ii)] they will be able to play a last move on the $H_2$ branch that they would not have been able to play on the greedy branch $H_1$ (they get one additional move on the $H_2$ branch), and the regime is not strictly dominant; \end{itemize} \end{lemma} \begin{proof} Suppose that they sacrifice without either of the items being satisfied.
 Then play greedily on $H_1$, and get a larger utility, by at least $\Delta$ on this branch.

 More explicitly, consider (i).
-Here, their last move $s_2$ in $H_1$ is replcaed by $s_1$ in $H_2$, giving them a gain of $\Delta$ in $H_2$.
+Here, their last move $s_2$ in $H_1$ is replaced by $s_1$ in $H_2$, giving them a gain of $\Delta$ in $H_2$.
 Meanwhile, the first move in $H_1$ and $H_2$ is $s_1$ and $s_2$ respectively.
-Therefore, in the first move they have a loss of $\Delta$ in $H_2$.
-Thus, with the gain and loss balanced out in $H_1$ and $H_2$, both sacrifice and greedy play is in PSPE.
+Therefore, in the first move, they have a loss of $\Delta$ in $H_2$.
+Thus, with the gain and loss balanced out in $H_1$ and $H_2$, both sacrifice and greedy play are in PSPE.

 In case of (ii), the sacrificing player loses $\Delta = s_1-s_2$ in their first move.
-Since the slack, at the end of $H_1$, is strcitly less than $s_2$, the gain in the added last move in $H_2$ is strictly less than $s_2 + \Delta = s_1$.
+Since the slack, at the end of $H_1$, is strictly less than $s_2$, the gain in the added last move in $H_2$ is strictly less than $s_2 + \Delta = s_1$.
 Thus, the last move can only be $s_2$.
-Therefore, in the strictly dominant regime ($\Delta > s_2$), the $H_2$ branch gives a strcitly lesser utility and thus sacrifice cannot be in PSPE.
-In balanced regime ($\Delta = s_2$) a player performs equally in $H_1$ and $H_2$, and in non-dominant regime ($\Delta <s_2$), $H_2$ branch gives a strictly better utility.
-Thus, in both these cases sacrifice play is in PSPE.
+Therefore, in the strictly dominant regime ($\Delta > s_2$), the $H_2$ branch gives a strictly lesser utility, and thus, sacrifice cannot be in PSPE.
+In a balanced regime ($\Delta = s_2$), a player performs equally in $H_1$ and $H_2$, and in a non-dominant regime ($\Delta <s_2$), the $H_2$ branch gives a strictly better utility.
+Thus, in both these cases, sacrifice play is in PSPE.